-1890 (probably) Actress Jeanne Eagels, best known for playing Miss Thompson in Rain, is born today.
+1890 (probably) Actor Jeanne Eagels, best known for playing Miss Thompson in Rain, is born.

 1911 Ziegfeld Follies of 1911 opens at New York's Jardin de Paris.
 Irving Berlin contributes songs including "Woodman, Woodman, Spare That Tree" and "You've Built a Fire Down in My Heart."